AirKN/Arch-i3-Rice/README.md

-# my dotfiles
+# my i3 dotfiles
-currently i3, switching to dwm in the near future
+this is old, i no longer use i3, still keeping it just in case